 So bargains.
 We all love ’em unless of course you are too rich or idiotic to care!
 In which case you wouldn’t be reading my blog on either count.
 So last Christmas I thought I’d buy some Body Shop stuff as presents.
 Get this!
-16% off through Topcashback* (that is the best cashback site, gives the most) then a 50% off code.
+16% off through Topcashback* (that is one of the cashback sites which give the most return) then a 50% off code.
 So off I went to buy lots of stuff!

 Apparently though, it would appear that lots of other people had the same thought and the site went down.
 Not completely.
 One could waste one’s time putting items in their basket only to not be able to checkout.
 I took to Twitter and Facebook, as did many other people.
 I emailed.
 I was told that due to all the problems of course they were inundated and one had to wait days for a reply.
 I am The Complaining Cow, I don’t do waiting.

 I told the social media team on Twitter that I would get a response quicker than they said.
 They argued that I would not.
 I emailed the CEO of the Body Shop.
 I got a reply within five hours.
 Actually I got a ‘phone call within hours but as you know I don’t do ‘phone calls regarding complaints either!

 I wrote explaining that I had been inconvenienced and that now the Topcashback percentage had gone down and casting doubts on the legality of the site stating that one could purchase items online when one couldn’t.